British man faces further two-week wait as Iraqi court postpones smuggling case

 Fitton insisted he had not acted with criminal intent and had no idea he was breaking Iraqi laws during his first court appearance earlier this month.

-He lives in Malaysia with his wife Sarijah while his daughter Leila Fitton, 31, and her husband Sam Tasker are based in Bath, Somerset.
+He lives in Malaysia with his wife Sarijah while his daughter Leila Fitton, 31, and her husband Mr Tasker are based in Bath.

+Wera Hobhouse, Liberal Democrat MP for Bath, said: “This is a frustrating outcome for Jim and his family.
+Another two weeks of waiting.

+“I am thinking of Jim again today and his family who have been through so much.
+Another two weeks in a holding cell is a cruel ordeal that should have been avoided.

 “This situation could have been avoided if the Foreign Office acted earlier.
 We’ve all accepted that the Foreign Office will be offering no further help to Jim and his family.